BidMyListing

 Resist the Urge for Major Renovations

-You might think that major renovations will increase the value of your home, but this is not always true.
-You should try and minimize renovations to avoid misplacing funds that won’t see ROI.
+You might think that major renovations will increase the value of your home, but this isn't always true.
+You should minimize renovations to avoid misplacing funds that won't see ROI.
+For more information on what not to fix when selling a house, click here.

 Conclusion